yugr/rust-slides/features/pros/alias/README.md

   - shared references are guaranteed to point to immutable data (and thus are different from C++ `const T &` !)
   - all references are guaranteed to be non-null

+Note that aliasing optimizations are NOT applied to pointers.

 # Examples

 - [Rust Optimizations That C++ Can't Do](https://robert.ocallahan.org/2017/04/rust-optimizations-that-c-cant-do_5.html)